 Written after he was declared the legitimate leader of the city-state of Madinah, upon the invitation of the two dominant tribes, the Aws and the Khazraj, Muslims consider it the first written constitution of the world.
-It lays down broad principles and guidelines for peaceful co-existence between various religious communities at a time when “minority rights” were hardly part of political parlance.
+The constitution of Madinah lays down broad principles and guidelines for peaceful co-existence between various religious communities at a time when “minority rights” were hardly part of political parlance.

-The constitution established a precedent for Muslims of how to interact with other religious communities in a way that was mutually beneficial and respectful of other ways of life.
+The constitution of Madinah established a precedent for Muslims of how to interact with other religious communities in a way that was mutually beneficial and respectful of other ways of life.

 Islamic civilization was dominant for about 1,000 years.
 However, it has not always been led by the same people.
 Sometimes its leaders were Arabs, but many were African, Central Asian, Turkic, slaves or other.

 The capitals of Islamic civilization were also subject to change throughout history, starting in Madinah, then to Baghdad, followed by Damascus, Cairo, Spain, Timbuktu, Istanbul, Bukhara, Dehli, and Shiraz.
 Virtually every type of racial and ethnic group has been part of Islamic culture, civilization, and empire throughout history.